nnikandros/es-cli/README.md

 # Elasticsearch CLI

 A cli tool to interact with elasticsearch indices and perform elasticsearch operations.
 This project grew out of the necessities of my work to interact with elasticsearch.
-If you like to compile it, you would need the serde git repo in the same dir as the es-cli and prefereably use a Go workspace.
+Mostly we try to follow the Elasticsearch API as documented in [Elasticsearch API](https://www.elastic.co/docs/api/doc/elasticsearch/) If you like to compile it, you would need the serde git repo in the same dir as the es-cli and preferably use a Go workspace.
 If you don't want to compile it, you will have to wait for a release of the binary.

 Disclaimer: This project is WIP